gnelsonpr6/yemen_air_raids/README.md

 As an organization providing medical aid to people in Yemen, MSF worked in 13 hospitals and health centers and provided support to more than 20 health facilities across 12 governorates in 2018.
 However, repeated attacks on medical staff and structures during the year forced us to suspend activities in several areas.

 Insecurity and access constraints also prevented us—and other organizations—from collecting reliable data on the nutritional and humanitarian needs across the country.
-Our teams treated 5,700 children for malnutrition across Hajjah, Sa’ada, Amran, Ibb, and Taiz governorates, but saw no signs of impending famine—contrary to what the UN and others were suggesting.

 ### Executive Summary